getting ready for coaching

 As an Executive Coach, I work with and support individuals and organisations who want to grow and innovate, change and adapt, in line with economic, social and environmental sustainability

-Coaching for change, sustainability, innovation and growth
+coaching for change, sustainability, innovation and growth

 Organisations and Leaders have to adapt and change to meet the needs of today and tomorrow.
 The world is changing ever faster and requires immediate responses to new and existing challenges.
 Changing markets, governance requirements, ways of doing business and of working and sustainability; these all require leadership to care, innovate and adapt on a daily basis.

-My clients broadly fall into three groups:
+My clients broadly fall into four groups:

 - Non-Executive Directors (NEDs) – aspiring, new and established